 You can get in touch with us by emailing [email protected].

 Explore your boundaries and discover your next adventure with The World Nomads Podcast.
 Each episode will take you around the world with insights into destinations from travelers and experts.
 They’ll share the latest in travel news, answer your travel questions and fill you in on what World Nomads is up to, including the latest scholarships and guides.

-World Nomads is a fast-growing online travel company that provides inspiration, advice, safety tips and specialized travel insurance for independent, volunteer and student travelers traveling and studying most anywhere in the world.
+World Nomads is a fast-growing online travel company that provides inspiration, advice, safety tips, and specialized travel insurance for the independent, volunteer, and student travelers traveling and studying most anywhere in the world.
 Our online global travel insurance covers travelers from more than 135 countries and allows you to buy and claim online, 24/7, even while already traveling.

 The World Nomads Podcast is not your usual travel Podcast.
 It’s everything for the adventurous, independent traveler.
 Don’t miss out.
 Subscribe today.

 You can get in touch with us by emailing [email protected].

 We use the Rodecaster Pro to record our episodes and interviews when in the studio, made possible with the kind support of Rode.

 Kim: If you think the Caribbean is just sun, sand and sea, then don't go anywhere as we show you the Caribbean you never knew existed.